Khulna University: Agrotechnology

-Agrotechnology Discipline also works with some modern technologies like biotechnology, tissue culture, genetic engineering, protected agriculture, heat stress mitigation, irrigation management, IPM (Integrated Pest Management), biological control (BC) of pests, etc. The discipline is also collecting and evaluating germplasm through its ‘Germplasm Center’.
-Agrotechnology Discipline has some new and on-going technologies and varieties that are going to be released soon.
+Agrotechnology Discipline also works with some modern technologies like biotechnology, tissue culture, genetic engineering, protected agriculture, heat stress mitigation, irrigation management, IPM (Integrated Pest Management), biological control (BC) of pests, etc. The discipline also collects and evaluates germplasm through its 'Germplasm Center'.
+The Agrotechnology Discipline has some new and ongoing technologies and varieties that are going to be released soon.